 The Horolovar suspension spring arrived today and now to install it in on the movement.
-400 day clocks are easy to disassemble/clean and re-assemble but getting it to work correctly can be frustrating for some particularly when setting the beat.
+400 day clocks are easy to disassemble/clean and re-assemble but getting it to work correctly can be frustrating.
+Setting the beat can be a challenge.

-It is challenging to do any work on a 400 day clock unless you have the Horolovar 400 day Repair Guide as a reference.
+To perform servicing on a 400 day clock you must have the Horolovar 400 day Repair Guide as a reference.
 The guide takes the guesswork out completely.

 The old spring was snapped off just above the bottom block and unfortunately it was not re-usable

-Unfortunately, I needed a new suspension spring for this clock.
-The old spring was snapped off just above the bottom block and was not re-usable.
+Unfortunately, I required a new suspension spring for this clock.
+The old spring was snapped off just above the bottom block and not re-usable.

 The guide tells me that this 400 clock is a Kundo Standard 53 that uses a .0032″ or .o81mm Horolovar spring.
 If you do not have the time to assemble suspension units, Horolovar will gladly sell you completely assembled units but you pay much more.
 In Section 10 of the guide there are templates for a number of clocks.
 Having a template at hand allows one to follow a pattern when screwing the fork and the upper and lower blocks to the suspension wire.
 This clock was template 3A.